 Subsystems: Dash, Rolling, Counter Attack, Air Guard, Tactical Recovery

-Based on the V-Ism style from Street Fighter Alpha 3, A-Groove gives one large Super Meter that is split into two halves that fills up by hitting the opponent and performing special moves.
+Based on the V-Ism style from Street Fighter Alpha 3, A-Groove gives one large Super Meter (split into two halves) that fills up by hitting the opponent and performing special moves.
 Once the player reaches the half-way point with the meter, they can perform a Lv.
 1 Super Move or a Counter Attack (both of which drain half of the meter).

 Subsystems: Dash, Rolling, Counter Attack, Safe Fall